 If skin or the eyes are exposed to nanomaterial, rinse with plenty of water.

 Powdered nanomaterial or debris from mechanically working on embedded nanomaterial should be wiped up with a wet paper towel or a wetted absorbent pad.
 Spilled suspensions should be wiped up with an absorbent pad compatible with the solvent.
 Collect contaminated wipes in a sealed plastic bag and dispose of them as hazardous waste.
+A vacuum cleaner with a HEPA filter can also be used to clean spills of dry nanomaterials.

 Store all nanomaterial in well-sealed containers.
 Label the container with the chemical identity of the material and add the term “nano.”